camunda/camunda-docs/docs/self-managed/modeler/web-modeler/configuration.md

 **SSL mode "verify-full" with client certificates**

-In this mode, Web Modeler requests a certificate from the database server to verify the server`s identity, and the server requests a certificate from the client to verify the client's identity
+In this mode, Web Modeler requests a certificate from the database server to verify the server's identity, and the server requests a certificate from the client to verify the client's identity.

 To enable this mode, mount the client certificates.